shaneagibson/hmrc4j/README.md

 # HMRC4J - A Java Library for the HMRC API

-> DISCLAIMER : This Library is still a work-in-progress, and is still subject to further testing.
-It is not yet production-ready.

 This library is provides a java-wrapper for HMRC's growing collection of APIs.
 For more information on what APIs are available, how to register as a developer and start using this library, take a look at the [HMRC Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation).

 ### Accessing an Unrestricted Endpoint